pippim/pippim.github.io/index.md

 }
 ```

-Javascript is used to do the actually copying from Fenced Code Block
+Javascript Query is used to copy a Fenced Code Block
 to the System Clipboard.
 The code is located in `assets/js/copyCode.js`:

 ``` js